-We inherit genes from our biological parents in specific ways.
+You inherit genes from your biological parents in specific ways.
 One of the ways is called autosomal recessive inheritance.

 What is autosomal recessive inheritance?

 Autosomal recessive inheritance means that the gene in question is located on one of the autosomes.
 These are numbered pairs of chromosomes, 1 through 22.
 Autosomes don't affect an offspring's gender.
-"Recessive" means that 2 non-working copies of the gene are necessary to have the trait or disorder.
-One is inherited from the mother, and 1 from the father.
-If you have only 1 recessive gene, you are a "carrier" for the trait or disease, but you do not have any health problems from "carrying" 1 copy of the gene.
+"Recessive" means that 2 nonworking copies of the gene are necessary to have the trait or disorder.
+One is inherited from the mother, and one from the father.
+If you have only one recessive gene, you are a "carrier" for the trait or disease, but you do not have any health problems from "carrying" one copy of the gene.
 Most people don't know they carry a recessive gene for a disease until they have a child with the disease, or they have another family member with the disease.
-It's estimated that all people carry about 5 or more recessive genes that cause genetic diseases or condition.
-Once parents have had a child with a recessive trait or disease, there is a 1 out of 4, or a 25%, chance that with each subsequent pregnancy, another child will be born with the same trait or disorder.
-This means that there is a 3 out of 4, or a 75%, chance that another child will not have the trait or disease.
+It's estimated that all people carry about 5 or more recessive genes that cause genetic diseases or conditions.
+Once parents have had a child with a recessive trait or disease, there is a 1 out of 4 chance that, with each subsequent pregnancy, another child will be born with the same trait or disorder.
+This means that there is a 3 out of 4 chance that another child will not have the trait or disease.

 What are autosomal recessive disorders?

 Mutations (or changes in the DNA) have occurred over time in different parts of the world.
 Anyone can carry any type of recessive gene.
-However, certain ethnic groups are more likely to carry certain recessive genes, because of where the mutation originated.
-For example, the gene that causes Tay-Sachs disease is found most commonly in people of Ashkenazi Jewish descent.
-This population is from eastern Europe, where experts believe the mutation originated.
+However, certain ethnic groups are more likely to carry certain recessive genes because of where the mutation originated.
+For example, the gene that causes Tay-Sachs disease is commonly found in people of Ashkenazi Jewish descent.
+This population is from Eastern Europe, where experts believe the mutation originated.
 The disease also affects those who are not of Ashkenazi Jewish descent.